wutproggroup/carcassonne/README.md

 >	top, 0/1/2      specifies what's on the tile 0-nothing, 1-road, 2-city
 >	right, 0/1/2	^
 >	bottom, 0/1/2	^
->	down, 0/1/2		^
+>	left, 0/1/2		^
 >}

 So single line in the file will look like this:
->id,name,isTemple,crossRoads,bonus,top,right,bottom,down;
+>id,name,isTemple,crossRoads,bonus,top,right,bottom,left;

 Example:
 >{